Skip to content

 3. Build:

-The resulting ponyc binary is in build/release/ — or, when you pass use= options, a suffixed directory like build/release-address_sanitizer that lists the enabled options.
+The resulting ponyc binary is in build/release/ — or, when you enable options with PONY_USES, a suffixed directory like build/release-address_sanitizer that lists the enabled options.
+The suffix always lists them in a fixed order set by the build, independent of the order you pass them, so the directory name may not match what you typed.
 Use it in place of your system ponyc to compile programs with the instrumentation enabled.

 To combine multiple options, separate them with commas: